Administration: Policies and Procedures

 Students are expected to behave in a professional manner.
 Use of drugs or alcohol is strictly prohibited.
 Any student caught using drugs or alcohol or acting in an unruly manner may be expelled from the school.

-Degree Program – Each student must pass each class with a minimum of a D average.
+Degree Program – Each student must pass each course with a minimum of a D average.

 Globe Institute maintains current records for a period of, NOT less than, five years.
 Transcripts are maintained for 50 years.